Maryam-Skaik/java-ds-lab-linkedlists/src/activities/README.md

 # 🧩 Activities — Linked Lists (Solutions & Explanations)

 Welcome!
 This document explains the four lab activities from **Linked Lists (SLL, DLL, CLL)** and shows how each solution was implemented.
-Each activity includes the problem statement, the chosen approaches, complexity notes, and key edge-cases you must discuss or test when solving the problem.
+Each activity includes the problem statement, the chosen approaches, complexity notes, key edge-cases, and visual diagrams to help students understand pointer manipulations.

 ---